-The County Government has established a Procurement Function which reported directly to the Accounting Officer, had a procurement plan for the 2017-2018 financial year and used standard tender documents in the processing of the tenders.
-The choice of the procurement methods for the sampled procurements was also appropriate.
-However, there were some weaknesses in the institutional arrangements which included failure to publish and publicize contract awards in the official website and notice board and submit all mandatory reports to the Authority and lack of procurement and asset disposal manual and inadequate storage facilities.
+The County Government had established a Procurement Function which reports directly to the Accounting Officer, had a procurement plan for the 2017-2018 financial year and used standard tender documents in the processing of most the tenders.
+The choice of the procurement methods for the sampled procurement was also appropriate.
+However, there were some weaknesses in the institutional arrangements which included failure to appoint a disposal committee despite having huge stock of disposable items, failure to submit reports on contract awards to the Authority and to publicize the awards in the website and notice board; lack of procurement and asset disposal manual and inadequate storage facilities.

-Among the strengths identified in the procurement and disposal processes were appointments of tender opening and evaluation committees.
-These committees prepared minutes/reports of their meetings.
-The head of the procurement function prepared the professional opinions and submitted them to the Accounting Officers to facilitate award of tenders.
-Further, the successful and unsuccessful bidders were notified simultaneously.
+Among the strengths identified in the procurement and disposal processes were, the head of the procurement function prepared, the professional opinions and submitted them to the Accounting Officers to facilitate the award of the tenders.
+Further, the successful and unsuccessful bidders were notified at the same time, with majority of the AOs giving reasons for the rejection of bids.